 Remember that you don’t want the mixture to resemble pizza dough.
 It should be a bit crumbly, and there will be large clumps present.

 Adding too much water can be a problem because the dough will be too soft.
-If you don’t add enough water, then the crust will be far too tough.
+If you don’t add enough water, the crust will be far too tough.

 This might be the hardest aspect of making a pie crust.
 Sometimes it can be tricky for beginners to get things just right, but so long as you’re paying attention to the consistency of the crust, you’ll be able to get this done.